Banda Los Recoditos: Style

-The music of Los Recoditos is like most Bandas Sinoalenses, featuring vocalists harmonizing to a third and high horn hits in the background.
+The music of Los Recoditos is like most Sinaloan bandas, featuring vocalists harmonizing to a third and high horn hits in the background.
 The band often uses the I-vi-IV-V chord progression (known by the 50s Progression).
 The meter is usually a 3-4 or a 4-4, but 6-8 or a hemiola between 3-4 and 6-8 is not uncommon.